collapsed-stacks/startups/questions/9535/when-is-the-proper-stage-to-develop-the-business-plan.md

 - posted by: [D J Sims](https://stackexchange.com/users/7242000/d-j-sims) on 2016-06-27
 - score: 0

-<p>The proper stage is right away.
-If you're lazy you can get away with postponing it indefinitely, but you risk getting to a certain point where you are locked into poor decisions which were made early on.</p>
+The proper stage is right away.
+If you're lazy you can get away with postponing it indefinitely, but you risk getting to a certain point where you are locked into poor decisions which were made early on.